// How to · 2026

 // Short answer

 This guide assumes your Printify account is already linked to your store.
-If it is not, do that first, it takes a few minutes: connect Printify to Shopify.
-That connection automates order routing and fulfillment after a sale.
-What it does not automate is the creation side, and that is what the rest of this post covers, honestly, for all three routes, including the ones that do not involve my product.
+If it is not, follow the authorization, billing, and test-order steps in the guide to connect Printify to Shopify.
+Once connected, Printify handles order import, fulfillment status, and tracking after a sale.
+This post covers the product work that happens before launch across all three options, including the ones that do not involve my product.

 What does automating Printify product creation actually mean?

-It means removing the per-product manual work that happens before a listing can sell.
-The Printify Shopify app already automates everything after the sale (order routing, production, tracking), so "automation" here is about the seven jobs that repeat for every single product you create.
+It means reducing the per-product manual work that happens before a listing can sell.
+The Printify Shopify connection can handle order routing, production status, and tracking after the sale when its settings and product mapping are correct.
+“Automation” here is about the seven jobs that repeat for every product you create.

 1. Upload the artwork file.
 Every product starts with the image landing in Printify's media library.